cdoughty77/vagrant-secure-browse/README.md

 Description
 ==============

-After reading several articles about [keyloggers](http://en.wikipedia.org/wiki/Keystroke_logging), this experimental project was born in an attempt to easily make a vm that can be used for any of the below:
+After reading several articles about [keyloggers](http://en.wikipedia.org/wiki/Keystroke_logging), this experimental project was born in an attempt to easily make a vm(or quickly rebuild) that can be used for any of the below:

-* [Secure browsing](http://support.google.com/chrome/bin/answer.py?hl=en&answer=95464) using a pre-configured browser
+* [Secure browsing](http://support.google.com/chrome/bin/answer.py?hl=en&answer=95464) for entering private data such as user credentials or credit card information.
 * Mounting secure [truecrypt](http://www.truecrypt.org/) drives
 * Loading password management tools (such as [keepass](http://www.keepassx.org/), [lastpass](http://lastpass.com/) or [1password](https://agilebits.com/onepassword)) to automatically enter private credentials
 * Other tasks where keyloggers or a trusted clean system are desired.